tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

        - Select **Add**.

-5. Configure all NSGs to have Diagnostic logs enabled.
+5. Configure all Network Security Groups to have Diagnostic logs enabled.

     - Select **Network security groups.** For each NSG (DBTrafficOnly and WebTrafficOnly), do the following: